Nutritionist Career Overview

 A nutritionist usually has the following responsibilities during their day-to-day activities:

-• Contribute to growth in the field through publications and seminars that aim to educate the public and fellow nutritionists about the latest breakthroughs in the field
+- Contribute to growth in the field through publications and seminars that aim to educate the public and fellow nutritionists about the latest breakthroughs.

 Who Makes a Good Nutritionist

-Nutritionists often find themselves playing the role of counselor as much as that of a healthcare professional.
+Nutritionists often find themselves playing the counselor role as much as a healthcare professional.
 For this reason, while they develop their technical knowledge of the field, nutritionists must also develop strong communication skills, empathy, listening skills, and curiosity.

 Below are a few other vital skills that every nutritionist must have.